NeoParadigm84/blkmazon/README.md

-# blkmazon
+# Blkmazon

 An interactive storefront that runs in the console using node and Mysql datebase.
+Requires Mysql and Inquirer.

 # How It Works